-Many people think that once their visa expires, they must immediately apply for a new one or they will have to leave the U.S. But, if you qualify and fulfill some requirements, you might be eligible for an automatic visa revalidation.
+Many people think that once their visa expires, they must immediately apply for a new one or they will have to leave the US.
+But if you qualify and fulfill some requirements, you might be eligible for automatic visa revalidation.

 What is the Automatic Visa Revalidation?